deriancastro/capstone-project/client/README.md

 # Capstone project

-Juteam will be an app that will help judo athletes to improve their sporting performance.
+Jutorial will be an app that will help judo athletes to improve their sporting performance.